 Another important requirement has to do with the attitude of those who take part.
 This is true for researchers, professionals and parents alike.
-The academics cannot think of themselves as beholders of knowledge that trumps other ways of knowledge as a member of the group, working on equal terms with everyone else.
-For all members of the group, it's important to stay openminded to new ideas and not give up in face of content that's intuitively difficult to grasp.
-Because contributory research is intentionally kept onen it's important race or content that's intuitively difficult to grasp.
+The academics cannot think of themselves as beholders of knowledge that trumps other ways of knowledge an emmer of the group, with important to stay openminded to new ideas and not give up in face of content that's intuitively difficult to grasp.
+Because contributory research is intentionally kent one it's important to race of content that's intuitively difficult to grasp.
 Because contributory research is intentionally kept open, it's important too not to despair in face of unexpected turns of events.
 Rather, one should see them as occasions to learn and grow together as a group.